sealerio/sealer.cool/src/docs/getting-started/using-clusterfile.md

 ### The Scope of Env render

 1. set ENV when execute shell command.
-2. render Env in file content of CloudImage
+2. render Env in file content of ClusterImage

 special directory at rootfs will be rendered,that's means ,each file in above dir named with extension "tmpl",will be rendered.